-Yes No Directory infor mation listed in i tems 1-6 may be released about my child.
-Yes No maint tained by the Di cure and work produced by your child may appear on websites strict.
-This may include news items relating to your child's , athletic, or other achievements.
-NON -SCHOOL USE Yes No , which is my child's name, address, and phone number may be ol use (i.e. vendors, sales persons).
-Stude ent Name (Please Print) Grade Campus Attending Parei nt Signatu re .
-Date
+Yes No Directory infor mation listed in it tems 1-6 may be released about my child.
+Yes No maint tained by the Dis ure and work produced by your child may appear on websites strict.
+This may include news items relating to your child's athletic, or other achievements.
+NON- SCHOOL USE Yes No which is my child's name, address, and phone number may be ol use (i.e. vendors, sales persons).
+Stude nt Name (Please Print) Grade Campus Attending t Signatur eturn this nd signed, to the off Date Tice at your child's campus.

-Brazos ISD 2020-2021
+Brazos ISD

-Información del Directorio Renuncia 2020-2021
+Información del Directorio Renuncia 2021-2022